This post was first published in February 2018, based on 2016 data.

 This chart also allows exploring deaths by country (click 'change country' at the bottom of the chart).

 In exploring patterns across various countries, we see that 'tracheal, bronchus, and lung cancer' is the leading form of cancer deaths across most high and middle-income countries.
 However, the leading form in lower income countries varies: colon and rectum; liver; cervical; stomach; breast and prostrate all top the list in several countries.

-If we look at how the number of cancer deaths has changed since 1990 — as in the chart below — we see that global deaths have increased from around 5.7 million to 8.9 million over this period.
+If we look at how the number of cancer deaths has changed since 1990 — as in the chart below — we see that global deaths have increased from around 5.7 million in 1990.
 Note you can scroll over this chart to see the annual number of deaths by type over time.
 For clarity, we have grouped all cancer types with less than 100,000 global deaths in 2016 into a collective category 'Other cancers'.